flywheel-apps/flywheel-tutorials/python/copy-job/README.md

 # copy-job

-This notebook and python script can be used to re-run jobs on Flywheel.
+This python script can be used to re-run jobs on Flywheel.

 After you have run a gear on the Flywheel platform where you have figured out the proper inputs and configuration and are happy with the results, you can easily create a python script that will re-run that job.
 You can then edit the script that is created to run on a different session or subject or put in a loop and run the gear on all sessions/subjects.